11 May 2019

 Britain’s favourite walks: Lake District top 5

-Earlier this year, Britain’s favourite walking routes were revealed in ITV’s ‘Britain’s Favourite Walks: Top 100’.
+In 2018, a survey of thousands of walkers by the Ordance Survey and The Ramblers revealed Britain’s 100 best walking routes.
+The results were revealed in the ITV show ‘Britain’s Favourite Walks: Top 100’ – hosted by Julia Bradbury.
 Unsurprisingly, the Lake District came out on top with five Lakeland walks featuring in the top 10 and the ever-popular hike up Helvellyn claiming the title of Britain’s favourite walking route.

 Old Man of Coniston